(Female, Age 27) from Ballston Spa, NY

 This is a REAL-LIFE job profile written by a Female aged 27 who works as a Copy Editor in Ballston Spa, NY.
-This professional kindly spent a bit of their time to complete our job profile survey so that prospective job seekers like you could read their insights.
+We have removed all names and personal information in order to protect privacy.
+This professional kindly spent a bit of their time to complete one of our job profile surveys so that prospective job seekers like you could read their insights.
 Please excuse any punctuation or grammatical errors in this profile.

 At a Glance

 Basic data on your current job

 |Company Size||(not answered)|

 Opinions on your CAREER overall (i.e. not just your current job)